Khour Deonian

-Khour Deonia is a town, near the city of Jammu in Jammu district in the Indian union territory of Jammu and Kashmir.The town is named after a Rajput Clan Deonia who are settled here for many decades.
+Khour Deonia is a town, near the city of Jammu in Jammu district in the Indian union territory of Jammu and Kashmir.
+The town is named after a Rajput clan Deonia who are settled here for many decades.

 Geography

 Khour Deonia is located at 32.550°N 74.756°E. It has an average elevation of 279 metres (915 feet).
-It is located on right bank of famous Chhanab at a distance of about 3 km.